 Meatball gets regular baths, of course, but he does have sensitive skin and bathing too often can cause irritation, so this spray-on dog deodorant is just the thing to keep him smelling fresh between baths no matter how much dirty, stinky fun he’s been having outside.

 Fill your spray bottle with ¼ witch hazel and ¾ water.
 Add about five drops of lemon essential oil and eight drops of lavender essential oil to the mixture.
 You can add a bit more essential oil if you wish, but don’t make the scent too strong as your dog probably won’t like it.
 After all, dogs enjoy their natural scent (even when we humans find it a little unpleasant, to say the least).

 That’s it, you’re done!
-Spritz this stuff on Fido’s fur, bed, toys, clothes, and anywhere else that gets that wet dog smell.
+Spritz this dog deodorizer on Fido’s fur, bed, toys, clothes, and anywhere else that gets that wet dog smell.

 Be sure to test a small amount on your dog’s skin before spraying them all over with it.
-Different dogs have different sensitivities, and although this deodorant is all-natural and very gentle, you never know what could cause your pup to have a bad reaction.
+Different dogs have different sensitivities, and although this deodorant is all-natural and very gentle, you never know what could cause your pup to have a bad reaction and it’s better to test first.
 Spritz a little bit onto a small patch of your furry friend’s coat and wait at least 24 hours to make sure she or he is unaffected by it before using more.

 I also like to pamper Meatball with the occasional home-baked treat!
 Well, not that occasional.
 These squirrel cookies were a big hit.
 Actually, it surprised me to no end how nutso he went for these cookies, given the very basic ingredients.
 I thought that store-bought cookies would certainly trump the homemade, with all the delicious duck scent and all.
 But nope, my pooch loves his homemade squirrel cookies and you can get the recipe here.